-In addition to saying Kaddish, you should try to lead the prayer service (except on Shabbat and Yom Tov) and also say "Borchu" during the morning and evening service.
+In addition to saying Kaddish, you should try to lead the prayer service and also say "Borchu" during the morning and evening service.
 Also, the Shabbat before the yahrtzeit, the mourner is entitled to an aliyah during the Torah Reading.
 He should also lead the Mussaf prayer if he knows how.

 The story is told of Rabbi Mordechai Gifter who was flying from Cleveland to New York City for a wedding, accompanied by some of his students.
 Due to extreme weather conditions, the flight was repeatedly delayed, and in the end Rabbi Gifter arrived in New York too late to make the wedding.

 As they were pondering why God had caused their plans to go awry, the group decided to pray the evening Maariv service, right there in the airport.
 At that minute, a stranger walked up to Rabbi Gifter and asked sheepishly, "May I join your minyan to say Mourners’ Kaddish?"
 The man explained that his father had died recently, and had come to him in a dream requesting that the son say Kaddish.
 "But I don't know where to find a minyan!" the man protested to his father in the dream.